super-miner/Core-Launcher/Info/UsingExtraData.md

 # Using Extra Data

-## What is Extra Data?

 Extra Data is the name for a system that allows you to attach extra information to your mod using the mod description.
 This includes:
 - Donation Links (which will be displayed beside your mod)
 - Dependency info (this saves one API key use per mod so please implement this)

-This can be set up by putting certain words into the description of your mod
+This can be set up by putting certain words into the description of your mod.

 ## How do I set up extra data?